SentinelIS/Documentation/instalation.markdown

 SQLITE_DB_PATH=/sqlite/data/mydb.sqlite
 SQLITE_GUI_PORT=8081

+JWT_SECRET= ..
 ```

+**Important:** Make sure that the JWT Secret is at least 16 characters long, better 32!

 Please make sure that the following directories contain a `.env` file:

 - `SentinelIS-Core/docker`: This directory must contain the main `.env` file.
 If it is missing, the entire application will not work.
 - `SentinelIS-Core/backend/main/node`: The server files require a `.env` file unless you plan to use fallback defaults or hardcode the values.
 Both of which are not recommended.
+- `SentinelIS-Core/backend/LiveChatApp`: The server expects a `.env` file for the JWT Token and for the database connections.
 - `SentienlIS-Core/backend/main/testing`: The Python test scripts also expect a `.env` file to be present.

 You can use system-wide environment variables instead of separate `.env` files, but this would require modifying all connection configurations accordingly.